hyperledger-labs/blockchain-explorer/README.md

 * `npm run app-stop`
   * It will stop the node server

-**Note:** If Hyperledger Fabric network is deployed on other machine, please define the following environment variable
+**Note:** If the Hyperledger Fabric network is deployed on other machines, please define the following environment variable

 ```
 $ DISCOVERY_AS_LOCALHOST=false npm start